lucasfcosta/blog/_posts/2022-10-02-scrum-versus-kanban.md

 ### Scrum makes estimation easier

 Scrum shortens planning horizons by limiting batch-sizes to two week sprints.
-These two-week long batches are better than year-long batches because it's there's less room for error when estimation fewer tasks.
+These two-week long batches are better than year-long batches because there's less room for error when estimating fewer tasks.
 Furthermore, errors become less critical because you can course-correct earlier.

 Still, because Scrum is a push-based system, it still requires you to do some form of estimation so that you know how large will be the batch you must push.